-A gorgeous platter of cheese, tapenade, olives, pork, tomatoes, bread rings, and stuffed grape leaves.
+A gorgeous platter of Greek food consisting of cheese, tapenade, olives, pork, tomatoes, bread rings, and stuffed grape leaves.
 We were served platters of food at every winery but this was my favorite.

 Here we’d be served five glasses of wine to taste instead of four.
 If I remember correctly, we were served two white, two reds, and a Vinsanto.

 Everything was fantastic but unlike the previous two wineries, they didn’t give us much explanation here nor did they show us around their facilities.
 We were pretty much just left to enjoy the food, the wine, and the view.

 Here’s a parting look at that magnificent view.
 They’d drop us off at our AirBnB in Megalochori after this.